anastasiashe/PUI2016_as10790/HW7_as10790/README_kk3374.md

 ![](anastasiaplot.png)

 Hi Anastasia, great plot!
 I think that differentiating the grades by colors is an incredibly useful visual aid.
-The title, and axis labels also provide a succinct summary of what you are visualizing.
+The title and axis labels also provide a succinct summary of what you are visualizing.

 A couple of thoughts:
 I think adding a legend would be helpful so that it is clear which color is associated with which grade.